symbolicdata/symbolicdata.github.io/Naming.markdown

 -   Bibliography.ttl - Bibliographical references
 -   FanoPolytopes.ttl - Examples of Fano polytopes
 -   FreeAlgebras.ttl - Examples of twosided ideals in free algebras
+-   GAlgebras.ttl - Examples of twosided ideals in almost commutative polynomial rings (G-Algebras)
+    -   to be created -- HGG, 2013-07-14
 -   GeometryProblemFormulations.ttl - Latex-formulated references of geometry problems
 -   People.ttl -
 -   PolynomialSystems.ttl - Examples of polynomial systems and ideals, derived from such systems in different ways